- What is a display ad?

 Every display ad should have a structure and defined elements that could then be rearranged to fit various display ad sizes and formats.
 The most fundamental elements of a display ad include:

-- Your company’s name and logo should be clearly visible in order to make your brand recognizable.
+Your company’s name and logo should be clearly visible in order to make your brand recognizable and eye-catching.
 It will build associations between your services and your business.

 You can then re-arrange them to fit different formats and contexts.
-Remember that the images shouldn’t distract users from the text, so make sure that your value proposition and the CTA are the most visible elements.
+Best display ads examples teach us, the images shouldn’t distract users from the text, so make sure that your value proposition and the CTA are the most visible elements.
 Avoid overlaps and too many blank spaces.
-Here is one of the great display ad examples with a nice structure that looks natural and highlights the most important elements.
+Here is one of the great display ad examples with a nice structure that looks natural and highlights the most important elements:

 Pay attention to image specifications

 Once you’ve come up with the fundamental elements and structure, it is time to dive into visual details such as your display banner ad sizes, formats, and other specifications.
 First of all, there are plenty of banner ad formats to choose from, such as rich media, interstitial, and responsive display ads.

 Next, it is important to choose suitable sizes for the ads on your campaign.
 IAB offers a comprehensive classification of possible ad unit sizes, which includes medium rectangle (300x250), large rectangle (336x280), wide skyscraper (160x600), leaderboard (728x90), billboard (970x250), and many others.

 Among these, some are performing better than others - Google Adsense reports that the most successful display ad sizes are leaderboard, large and medium rectangle, as well as half-page(300x600).
 Below you can see resolutions for standard ad units: billboard, tablet ad sizes, and leaderboard ad examples.